berknology/leetcode-classifier/README.md

 1. **Listen carefully to the problem description and ask clarifying questions**

-    Don't miss any important information/keyword which might help you find an optimal solution.
-Most of the times, the interviewer will type the problem description into the collaborative coding environment.
+    Don't miss any important information/keyword which might help you find a(n) (optimal) solution.
+Most of the time, the interviewer will type the problem description into the collaborative coding environment.
 Do ask questions to clarify all your doubts such as input, output, edge cases, and constraints, etc. Even the problem description is crystal clear to you or you have solved this problem before, it is still helpful to repeat the problem to the interviewer in a different way to make sure you really understand it and engage the interviewer.

 2. **Present a nontrivial example if it is not given in the problem description**